Fsxdx/news-classifier/readme.md

 ## News Article Topic Classification

-A robust NLP pipeline for classifying Russian news articles by topic.
+NLP pipeline for classifying Russian news articles by topic.
 This project demonstrates end-to-end capabilities — from raw data parsing and cleaning through feature engineering, classical baselines, and transformer fine-tuning in a reproducible, production-ready model.